devdatalab/paper-anr-mobility-india/README.md

      replication data package.
    * intermediate files will be placed in both `$tmp` and `$mobility`.

-4. Open `matlab/set_basepaths.m` and set `base_path` to the same path as `$mdata`.
+4. FIXFIX Open `matlab/set_basepaths.m` and set `base_path` to the same path as `$mobility`.

-5. Open `a/graph_intuitive.py` and set `output_path` to `$mdata/out` in line 10.

-**NOTE:** The code probably won't work if you have spaces in the pathnames.
-Blame StataCorp, not us.

-6. Run the do file `make_nra_mortality.do`.
+5. Run the do file `make_mobility.do`.
 This will run through all the other do files to regenerate all of the results in `$out/`.
+The do file runs matlab from shell commands in several locations.
+Your local machine may need additional configuration to be able to run Matlab from Stata.
+Alternatively, you can run these Matlab programs separately when you get there.

 ## Replication Notes

-This paper uses restricted NCHS data, because it requires the education of the deceased, which was not reported in public NCHS files beginning around 2005.
-These restricted data cannot be included in the replication package.
-Therefore, the makefile comments out `make_mortality_data.do`, which constructs the NCHS + ACS + CPS national aggregates which form the basis of the analysis.
-However, `make_mortality_data.do` and its subcomponents are provided for anyone with access to the restricted access data.
-The outputs of this code appear in `$mdata/mort` (and are provided).
-We have permission from NCHS to post national mortality aggregates constructed from the microdata.

-Restricted mortality microdata is available from the NCHS.
-ACS and CPS data are available from the U.S. Census.

-The Matlab bound-generating code (`run_matlab_solver.do`) was run in parallel across 45 processes on a research server, each process taking about 6 hours.
-As such, we have configured the code to generate bounds only for one age/race group (age 25, white), which are saved in `$mdata/bounds/int/`.
-The analysis draws all of its code from `$mdata/bounds/`, which has the complete set of bounds.
-Note that the Matlab bound-generating code is based on a 100-parameter numerical minimization problem which can have local minima, and thus may produce marginally different results in different versions of Matlab or on servers with different memory or default parameters.
-As such, the bounds generated in `bounds/int` may differ slightly from those in `bounds/`.
-We do not expect any substantive differences that would affect any of the conclusions of the paper.

-You might need to change `\mortalitypath` in `mortality.tex` to an absolute path.
-The relative path to `exhibits/` works for some of us and not for others.
+To compile `mobility_paper.tex`, You may need to change `\mobilitypath` in `mobility_paper.tex` to an absolute path.
+The relative path to `exhibits/` seems to work on some Latex compilers and not others.

 This code was tested using Stata 16.0 and Matlab R2019a.
-Estimated run times on our server are:
+The estimated run time on our server is about 4 hours (the last 2 for the Matlab component).
-* NCHS build and pre-Matlab build: 2 hours
-* Matlab bound generation: 6 hours * 45 parallel processes
-* `make_results.do`: 1 hour

 The mapping of results output names to tables and figures is as follows: